ad-freiburg/qlever/README.md

     ./IndexBuilderMain -i /path/to/myindex -n /path/to/input.nt --patterns

-If you want some literals to be written to an on disk vocabulary (by default this concerns literals longer than 50 chars and literals in less frequent lagnuages), add an topional parameter -l.
+If you want some literals to be written to an on disk vocabulary (by default this concerns literals longer than 50 chars and literals in less frequent lagnuages), add an optional parameter -l.
 This is useful for large knowledge bases that included texts (descriptions etc) as literals and thus consume lots of memory on startup without this option.

     ./IndexBuilderMain -i /path/to/myindex -n /path/to/input.nt -l